peterhinch/micropython-async/v3/docs/SCHEDULE.md

  `wday=range(0, 5)` specifies weekdays.
 Tuples, lists, ranges or sets may be passed.

-Legal ranges are listed above.
-Basic validation is done when a `cron` is instantiated.
+Legal integer values are listed above.
+Basic validation is done as soon as `schedule` is run.

 Note the implications of the `None` wildcard.
 Setting `mins=None` will schedule the event to occur on every minute (equivalent to `*` in a Unix cron table).